Silicon carbide: Quantum physics

 Silicon carbide can host point defects in the crystal lattice, which are known as color centers.
 These defects can produce single photons on demand and thus serve as a platform for single-photon source.
 Such a device is a fundamental resource for many emerging applications of quantum information science.
 If one pumps a color center via an external optical source or electric current, the color center will be brought to the excited state and then relax with the emission of one photon.

 One well known point defect in silicon carbide is the divacancy which has a similar electronic structure as the nitrogen-vacancy center in diamond.
 In 4H-SiC, the divacancy has four different configurations which correspond to four zero-phonon lines (ZPL).
 These ZPL values are written using the notation V_{Si}-V_{C} and the unit eV: hh(1.095), kk(1.096), kh(1.119), and hk(1.150).

 Fishing rod guides

 Silicon carbide is used in the manufacturing of fishing guides because of its durability and wear resistance.
-Silicon Carbide rings are fit into a guide frame, typically made from stainless steel or titanium which keep the line from touching the rod blank.
+Silicon carbide rings are fitted into a guide frame, typically made from stainless steel or titanium which keep the line from touching the rod blank.
 The rings provide a low friction surface which improves casting distance while providing adequate hardness that prevents abrasion from braided fishing line.